Recurrent events

 \[ \begin{pmatrix} \colorbox{#79FCFD80}{$b_{1_i}$} \\ \vdots \\ \colorbox{#FCFF5580}{$b_{p_i}$} \\ \colorbox{#5FFFAB80}{$b_{F_i}$}\end{pmatrix} \sim MVN \left(0, \begin{pmatrix}D & 0 \\ & \sigma^2_F\end{pmatrix}\right), \qquad \varepsilon(t) \sim N \left(0, \sigma^2\right), \]

 where \(i = 1, \ldots, n\).
-For the longitudinal outcomes we specify linear mixed-effects models, and for the terminal and recurrence processes, we use proportional hazard models.
+We specify linear mixed-effects models for the longitudinal outcomes, and for the terminal and recurrence processes, we use proportional hazard models.
 The longitudinal and event time processes are linked via a latent structure of random effects, highlighted by the same color in the equations above.
 The terms \(\mathcal{f}_{R_j}\left\{\eta_{j_i}(t)\right\}\) and \(\mathcal{f}_{R_j}\left\{\eta_{j_i}(t)\right\}\) describe the functional forms that link the longitudinal marker \(j\) with the risk of the recurrent and terminal events, respectively.
 The frailty \(b_{F_i}\) is a random effect that accounts for the correlations in the recurrent events.
 The coefficient \(\alpha_{F}\) quantifies the strength of the association between the terminal and recurrent event processes.
-For notational simplicity, in the formulation presented above we have shown normally distributed longitudinal outcomes; however, JMbayes2 provides the option to consider longitudinal outcomes with different distributions.
+For notational simplicity, in the formulation presented above, we have shown normally distributed longitudinal outcomes; however, JMbayes2 provides the option to consider longitudinal outcomes with different distributions.

 Example